‘Unbelievable talent’: All you need to know on Liverpool’s Ben Doak

 The 16-year-old then made his Celtic debut a month later, coming on as a 68th-minute substitute in a 1–0 Scottish Premiership win against Dundee United.
 He then became the club’s second-youngest debutant after Jack Aitchison.

 Doak has since made another cameo appearance in a 3-0 win over Rangers as Celtic tried to convince him to stay in Glasgow.

-But Liverpool have reportedly fended off competition from a number of tops clubs around Europe to sign Doak, who found the prospect of working alongside Jurgen Klopp too good to turn down.
+But Liverpool fended off competition from a number of tops clubs around Europe to sign Doak, who found the prospect of working alongside Jurgen Klopp too good to turn down.

 Where he plays

 Doak is naturally a winger and has mainly played in that position for Celtic’s youth sides, but he’s also very versatile.
 The 16-year-old has been used as an attacking full-back, a wing-back or even as an attacking midfielder.